 Here are a few large diaphragm mics I recommend: Rode N1-A, Behringer B2, Blue Spark, Studio Projects B3

 Small Diaphragm Condenser Mics

-With stringed instruments it’ll pick up great finger slides, accidental finger slides, light deck hits and other natural random sounds.
-One down side to small condenser mics is it’s sensitivity to loud sounds.
-To loud of a sound feed into condenser can ruin it.
+With stringed instruments, it’ll pick up great finger slides, accidental finger slides, light deck hits, and other natural random sounds.
+One downside to small condenser mics is their sensitivity to loud sounds.
+Too loud of a sound feed into condenser can ruin it.

 Here are a few condenser mics I suggest: Shure SM57, Sterling Audio ST33, Oktava MK-012

-The best thing about dynamic mic is it doesn’t require any additional powering (unlike the condenser mic).
-Dynamic microphones do have a more limited frequency response compared to the condensers making them less likely to be overloaded by loud sound and lastly they are not as accurate when it comes to sound reproduction.
+The best thing about a dynamic mic is it doesn’t require any additional powering (unlike the condenser mic).
+Dynamic microphones do have a more limited frequency response compared to the condensers making them less likely to be overloaded by a loud sound and lastly, they are not as accurate when it comes to sound reproduction.

 Here are some mics I’ve used and personally recommend: SM58, Audix OM5